awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 ### Importing an Amazon S3 compressed \(gzip\) file<a name="USER_PostgreSQL.S3Import.FileFormats.gzip"></a>

 The following example shows how to import a file from Amazon S3 that is compressed with gzip\.

-Ensure that the file contains the following Amazon S3 metadata:
+The file that you import needs to have the following Amazon S3 metadata:
 + Key: `Content-Encoding`
 + Value: `gzip`

+If you upload the file using the AWS Management Console, the metadata is typically applied by the system\.
+For information about uploading files to Amazon S3 using the AWS Management Console, the AWS CLI, or the API, see [Uploading objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html) in the *Amazon Simple Storage Service User Guide*\.

-For more about adding these values to Amazon S3 metadata, see [How do I add metadata to an S3 object?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information about Amazon S3 metadata and details about system\-provided metadata, see [Editing object metadata in the Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html) in the *Amazon Simple Storage Service User Guide*\.

 Import the gzip file into your RDS for PostgreSQL DB instance as shown following\.